explosion/spaCy/extra/DEVELOPER_DOCS/Listeners.md

 - `E953` if a different batch is in memory than the requested one - signaling some kind of out-of-sync state of the training pipeline.
-- `E954` if no batch is in memory at all, the pipeline is probably not set up correctly.
+- `E954` if no batch is in memory at all - signaling that the pipeline is probably not set up correctly.

 #### Training with multiple listeners